What is Uniform Corrosion?

 Uniform or “general” corrosion primarily affects steel more than any other material.
 Steel components exposed to outdoor environments, particularly those with high levels of salt and humidity in the air, are especially susceptible to uniform corrosion.
 Salty, humid air exacerbates the corrosion process, leading to accelerated degradation of steel surfaces.

-While steel is the most commonly affected base metal, copper is also susceptible to uniform corrosion.
+While corrosion most commonly affects steel, copper is also susceptible to uniform corrosion.
 However, the green oxide layer on copper surfaces acts as a protective barrier, often considered desirable for its aesthetic appeal and corrosion-resistant properties.

 In contrast, metals with inherent corrosion resistance, such as aluminum and stainless steel, are less prone to uniform corrosion.
 These metals form passive oxide layers that protect them from environmental degradation, mitigating the risk of uniform corrosion in most outdoor environments.